AplaProject/apla-docs-en/source/topics/daemons.rst

 Tcpcerver protocol
 ==================

-A TCP server (tcpserver) handles requests from BlockCollections, Disseminator and Confirmation daemons.
-This TCP cerver works at full nodes.
+A TCP server (tcpserver) works at full nodes.
+The TCP server uses a binary protocol over TCP to handle requests from BlockCollections, Disseminator, and Confirmation daemons.

 Request types
 -------------